Stormwater / Drainage System Information : Stormwater Management Program

 The District developed a Stormwater Management Program to reduce pollutants in the District's stormwater system and to improve the water quality in the local lakes, creeks and rivers.

-The District's Stormwater Management Program addresses the following seven minimum control measures:
+The District's Stormwater Management Program addresses the following six minimum control measures:

 • Public Education and Outreach